ovn-org/ovn/Documentation/intro/install/ovn-upgrades.rst

     $ ovn-sbctl chassis-del <chassis>

 #.
-Release 22.12: index [transit_switch, availability_zone, route_table,
-   ip_prefix, nexthop] added for OVN Interconnection Southbound DB table Route.
-   If there are duplicated records in this table, users are advised to upgrade ovn-ic daemons in all availability zones first and after that convert the schema (restart ovn-ic database daemon).

-#.
 Release 2.11 and earlier: The availability_zone name is added to the
    external_ids in NB_Global.
 Therefore, when upgrading to latest versions, update the name column in NB_Global for each availability zone before starting the ovn-ic daemons.
 The Northbound database upgrade does not handle populating the name column part of schema upgrade.
 Failing to do this could result in data plane impact, such as remote AZs being unable to update port bindings during gateway chassis failover, new gateway chassis CRUD, etc. Run below command to set the name column in NB_Global if upgrading from very old 2.* versions to latest/newer versions:

     $ ovn-nbctl set NB_Global . name=<availability zone name>

     Then restart ovn-ic daemons in all availability zones.

-   Missing above step will result in cpu of ovn-ic active instance spike to 100%.
-This occurs due to null name column as ovn-ic in each availability zones repeatedly fails in commiting transaction to South bound in remote availability zones due to duplicate chassis.
-This will also result in manual clean up remote availability zones gateway chassis of type interconnection in local availability zone causing data plane impact.
+   Missing above step will result in CPU of ovn-ic active instance spike to 100%.
+This occurs due to null name column as ovn-ic in each availability zone repeatedly fails in committing transaction to Southbound in remote availability zones due to duplicate chassis.
+   This will also result in manual clean up of remote availability zones gateway chassis of type interconnection in local availability zone causing data plane impact.
 Fix these issues by below command on each availability zone part of upgrade from very old 2.* versions after stopping ovn-ic on all availability zones:

     $ ovn-nbctl set NB_Global . name=<availability zone name>
     $ ovn-sbctl chassis-del <remote-ic-gateway-chassis-uuid>